 UTRGV hosting football camps this June

-UTRGV is planning to host some football camps through the month of June.
+UTRGV is planning to host football camps through the month of June.

-The first camps start tomorrow in Edinburg at the Vaquero Performance Center practice fields.
+The first camps start on Tuesday, June 3rd in Edinburg at the Vaqueros Performance Center practice fields.
 Those will be for middle school students.

-Next week, a similar camp will be available for youth athletes in grades 2 -5.
+There will be similar camps held on June 10th and 11th for youth athletes in grades 2nd-5th.

 News Video